Health and safety

 Register with the Ministry of Foreign Affairs

-You are advised to register with the Ministry of Foreign Affairs (website in Dutch).
+Before departure, register for the Ministry of Foreign Affairs information service (in Dutch).
 The ministry can then reach you and send help if required in a crisis situation (such as natural disaster or political unrest).
 Registration is free.

 Download the app